cc65/cc65/libsrc/float/readme.md

 ## cc65 floating point support

-WARNING: the following is just a brain dump after a long weekend of hacking. it sure needs cleanup etc :)

 The current goal is to implement ieee754 support in the compiler, using the "float" datatype as the common 32bit float.
 ANYTHING ELSE COMES LATER